Home > Tours > Africa Tours > Middle East Tours > Jordan & Egypt - Petra to the Pyramids

 Next, we'll journey south along the King's Highway to Kerak.
 This ancient Crusader stronghold is the most famous in a chain of fortresses built for the Holy War against Islam.
 We'll stop to learn about its history and explore the maze of stone-vaulted halls and passageways.

-Our day of sightseeing ends in Petra, a short drive from Kerak.
-A UNESCO World Heritage Site and one of the seven wonders of the world, the ancient rose city is Jordan's most valuable treasure.
-Stay: La Maison Hotel (Comfortable) (B)
+Our day of sightseeing ends in Petra, a three hour drive from Kerak.
+A UNESCO World Heritage Site and one of the seven wonders of the world, the ancient Rose City is Jordan's most valuable treasure.
+Stay: La Maison Hotel (or similar) (Comfortable) (B)

-Our Tour Leader will guide us on a tour through Petra's highlights before a free afternoon to wander at our own pace.
-As you enter the site, you're led down a kilometre-long chasm (known as the Siq) where the towering canyon walls reach up to 200 metres high.
-At the end of the Siq sits the beating heart of the city, the Treasury - miraculously well-preserved, the façade stands at 43-metres-high.
+Our tour leader will guide us on a tour through Petra's highlights before we have a free afternoon to wander at our own pace.
+As you enter the site, you're led down a kilometre-long chasm (known as the Siq) where the towering canyon walls reach up to 200 metres/656 feet high.
+At the end of the Siq sits the beating heart of the city, the Treasury - miraculously well-preserved, the façade stands at 43 metres high.
 Beyond the Treasury, the ancient city becomes a sprawl of tombs and temples waiting to be explored.
 The Bedouin community who still live within Petra sell their wares and offer refreshments along the colonnaded streets.
-In the afternoon you can choose to climb the steep path to the High Place of Sacrifice for a panorama over Wadi Araba and the Negev Desert or trek up to the Monastery - Petra's largest monument.
+In the afternoon, you can choose to climb the steep path to the High Place of Sacrifice for a panorama over Wadi Araba and the Negev Desert or trek up to the Monastery, Petra's largest monument.

-Once we have watched the sun go down, setting the dunes aglow with fiery red and orange light, we'll head back to camp to experience Bedouin hospitality.
+Once we\ ve watched the sun go down, setting the dunes aglow with fiery red and orange light, we'll head back to camp to experience Bedouin hospitality.
 We'll be served a traditional Zarb, a BBQ of chicken or goat meat (vegetarian options will be available) cooked under the desert sand and served alongside a selection of mezze.

 Departing our Wadi Rum camp at first light, we drive to the Red Sea port of Aqaba where we board a 'sea cat' ferry for the short hour-long journey to Taba in Egypt.
-After clearing customs and immigration formalities at the port, it's a further two hours to get to Dahab, our base for the next two nights.
+We bid farewell to our Jordanian tour leader then clear customs and immigration formalities at the port, boarding the ferry to Egypt.
+On arrival in Taba we will need to clear Egyptian customs and for those who have not obtained an Egyptian visa before travelling, obtain a visa on arrival (please refer to the essential information section for more details including restrictions on what can be brought into Egypt, this includes camera lens over 50mm).
+After meeting our Egyptian tour leader, it's a one and half hour drive to get to Dahab, our base for the next two nights.

 Dahab was a former sleepy Bedouin fishing village.
 Whilst the town has grown in recent years, unlike many of the other resort towns in Egypt, it has retained a lot of its charm, known as one of the best diving sites in the Red Sea.